jononovo/Agent213-v1-Rabbit/docs/basenode-migration-guide.md

 The BaseNode architecture provides several benefits:
 - Consistent styling and UI across all nodes
-- Standardized hover menu functionality
+- Standardized hover menu functionality with duplicate, delete, and settings actions
-- Unified settings drawer integration
+- Unified settings drawer integration that works across the entire application
-- Consistent note system
+- Consistent note system that allows users to add notes to any node
-- Better responsive behavior
+- Better responsive behavior and sizing
+- More maintainable code with clearer separation of concerns

 ## Key Components